11.3. Firewall Rules (Forward and Input)¶

 Protocol The Layer 2 Protocol of the rule.

 If you choose ICMP as protocol you can also filter by ICMP Type here.

 The Source setting has options for the Source IPs, Source Mac Addresses and if applicaple Source Ports.
+You can also use hostnames (DNS entries) instead of Source IPs.
 You can add muliple entries of each and also mix IPv4 and IPv6.
 The system will figure out the rule for you.

 Source Mac Addresses and Source Ports can be found under Advanced Source Settings.

 The Invert IP Match option will invert IPs and Macs as well as the ports.